dotnet/runtimelab/src/docs/binding-overview.md

 The main difference in the Swift runtime is that heap allocated types are reference counted rather than using another memory management scheme.
 The reference counting is not done with a single count but instead is managed with two counts: a strong count and a weak count.
 Weak references are available in Swift for making (potentially) circular data structures.

 ## Idiomatic Differences
 For the most part, these are minor.
 C# prefers camel case starting with a capital letter for all types and entry points, using lowercase starts for private fields and argument names.
 C# adopts that conventions that interfaces start with 'I'.
-Swift starts types with captials but public variables will start with lowercase.
+Swift starts types with capitals but public variables will start with lowercase.

 Swift favors value types over heap allocated types and favors copy-on-write semantics.